“The Knight in White Satin Armor” Review

 Even though Tony’s greatest adversary is now gone, he still ends the episode in defeat.

 I’ve often declared season two of The Sopranos to be a “nothing happens” season.
 That’s not an insult; as the previous episode showed, the dog days of the Mafia are often the most fun.
-However, the final two episodes culminate in an explosive climax, and “The Knight in White Satin Armor” is only the start.
+However, the final two episodes culminate in an explosive climax.
+“The Knight in White Satin Armor” is only the start.

-As a matter of fact, it seems like a turning point for the series.
+As a matter of fact, it seems like a turning point for the entire series.
 When Tony voiced his concern that “the best is over” back in the pilot, he was right.
 But he’s been too agitated by petty concerns — trivial squabbles with Livia, Uncle Junior, Janice and Richie — to cherish the little things.

 To quote Henry Hill, reminiscing about the mob’s golden age at the end of Goodfellas: “And now it’s all over.”